-The upper row of parameters selects the modulation sources, the lower row of parameters (Labelled Amt) adjusts the modulation amount in the range 0 to 511.
+The left row of parameters selects the modulation sources, The right row of parameters (Labelled Amt) adjusts the modulation amount in the range 0 to 511.

 Comp1, Comp2: Will modulate the expansion amount.

 Time: Will modulate the expansion "kick in" time.